-Strategy #12: Implement a Vision Zero strategy approach to traffic and pedestrian safety Progress of the vision zero task force struggles to advance.
+Strategy #12: Implement a Vision Zero strategy approach to traffic and pedestrian safety Progress of the Vision Zero Task force struggles to advance.
 While some initiatives have been identified, the momentum and action of members is lacking.
-A strong champion at the department head level is required.
+A strong champion at the Department Head Level is required.

 Improve the communication and collaboration amongst stakeholders Communication is central to our success as a community.
 As the City, we need to effectively communicate with our residents about the issues important to them.
 At the same time, we need to have the mechanisms in place to have collaborative communication.
 The big part of the challenge in effectively communicating is in determining the correct channel (ie. social media, print, Access 12, mailers, etc.) and in the timeliness of messaging.
 There is opportunity to improve the overall understanding of our Police Board in the community and to look at opportunity to expand the communication between the City and the Board, to better meet the needs of the community.
 The better our collective ability to communicate, the better we all are.
-Strategy #13: Improve communication between the residents and the City Corporate Communications focus is on critical communications areas with less focus on day-to-day communications needs because of reduced budget and staffing availability.
+Strategy #13: Improve communication between the residents and the City Corporate Communications continues to focus on critical communications areas.
+Further progress on this strategy cannot occur without additional staffing availability.

-Strategy #14: Explore collaboration between the Police Board and Council A regular Police Board meeting was held on June 14th, 2024.
+Strategy #14: Explore collaboration between the Police Board and Council A regular Police Board Meeting was held on June 14th, 2024.
 Police Board and City Council informal meeting scheduled for September 9th - prior to Police Board budget meetings being held - to provide City Council a chance to provide input.

 Address the long-term impact and sustainability of the environment As a community, we have experienced firsthand the impact of climate change.
 The economic impact, never mind the personal impact, for both a municipality and its residents can be devastating.
 As stewards of our community, it is important for us to do our parts to minimize our impact on our environment and to assist where we can, to create a green community.
 There is an economic advantage to being "green" and it is in all our best interests to foster an environment that supports and encourages our citizens to act.
-Strategy #15: Adopt the Climate Change Action plan Council established a climate action committee who have been meeting regularly.
-Senior executive team has taken ownership of this important initiative.
-An internal change team to assist departments has been created.
-On Track Strategy #16: Develop and implement an Active Transportation Strategy to improve connectivity in the community Progress on active transportation initiatives is fair given available resources in the corporation.
+Strategy #15: Adopt the Climate Change Action plan Ongoing financial and staff resourcing have created challenges to pursue climate change actions.
+Additional efforts are required to prioritize, align, fund and implement climate change actions.

+Strategy #16: Develop and implement an Active Transportation Strategy to improve connectivity in the community Progress on Active Transportation initiatives is fair given available resources in the corporation.
 26th St continues to be a main focus with recent reports to council on progress.
 A final solution will be presented in 2025 with an intention to advertise this project this year.
-On Track Strategy #17: Evaluate the transit system to increase ridership Project remains on schedule, phase 1 is 78% complete.
-The focus for the past couple of months has been to review the feedback obtained through the public engagement sessions in May, analyzing data and preparing options for system enhancements.
-Consultants are currently analyzing ridership data, public and stakeholder feedback and putting together options for council to consider in September.
-The timeline is on schedule for phase 1 to be completed in full by end of year, with work then beginning on phase 2 shortly after.
+Delays in 26th Street design has resulted in reprioritizing the timing of other on-street active transportation projects.